 SERVICES: A Mass of Christian Burial will be held at 11 A.M. on Monday, December 2, 2019 in St. Anne’s Church, 450 Washington Avenue, Bethlehem PA 18017.
 Cantelmi Long Funeral Home, 500 Linden Street, Bethlehem, PA 18018 has been entrusted with arrangements.

 CONTRIBUTIONS: In lieu of flowers, memorial donations may be sent to the Carole King-Helbling Kirkland Music Fund (make checks payable to Kirkland Village, 1 Kirkland Village Circle, Bethlehem, PA 18017, designated for the Carole King-Helbling Music Fund) or LVHN-Hospice, 2166 South 12 Street, Allentown, PA 18103.

-To send flowers to Eleanora's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Eleanora (Wrinn) Schurdak, please visit our floral store.